Introduction

 : Type of chemical structure representation present in thecontent

 attribute.
-It could be "SMILES", "Molfile" or "XYZ".content
+It can be "SMILES", "Molfile" or "XYZ".content

-: Charge of the molecule.symbols
+: Total net electric charge of the molecule.symbols

 : List of chemical element symbols for the full set of atoms.atom_map

-: As we have seen, 2D representations can omit hydrogens, this attribute contains information about how the full representation would map into this reduced representation.
+: As we have seen, 2D representations can omit hydrogen atoms, this attribute contains information about how the full representation would map into this reduced representation.
 It is a list of the length of the molecule (full set of atoms), where the atom counting starts from zero and takes into account:- Each non-hydrogen atom maps onto the respective index in the reduced representation.

 - Each explicit hydrogen maps onto the index of its explicitly represented counterpart.